usgpo/innovation/resources/tech-timeline-2023.md

 **Electronic information access enhanced**: On June 8, Congress passed the GPO Electronic Information Access Enhancement Act (Public Law 103-40), which directed GPO to make legislative and other official documents available to the public in digital form, leading to the launch of GPO Access in 1994.

-**First Member website**: With assistance from MIT, Senator Edward Kennedy of Massachusetts is credited with being the first Member of Congress with a website.<sup>iii</sup>
+**First Member website**: With assistance from MIT, Senator Edward Kennedy of Massachusetts is credited with being the first Member of Congress with a website.<sup>3</sup>

 ## 1987

-**Electronic Voting System wiring updated**: The Office of the Clerk replaced aging wiring in the Electronic Voting System's (EVS's) main display boards.
+**Electronic Voting System wiring updated**: The Office of the Clerk replaced aging wiring in the main display boards of the Electronic Voting System (EVS).

 ## 1983